STEWARDSHIP

 Business

-If you are interested in becoming a mentor or helping some one start a small business please click here.
-If you want to donate to this area of the ministry please click here.
+If you are interested in becoming a mentor or helping someone start a small business, please click here.
+If you want to donate to this area of the ministry, please click here.

 e74226_d0948eb6fc3045ff9485b13f232add6b~mv2_d_1882_1256_s_2.png